YOUR LOCAL OAK WILT SPECIALISTS LOCATED IN KERRVILLE, TEXAS

 The pathogen has to have a healthy living host to survive.
 It cannot live in the soil or dead wood tissue.

 Also during pruning, fresh cut wounds through molecular evaporation emit an oak sap odor, which is like a loud dinner bell to the beetle.
 The larger the wound, the greater the molecular evaporation.

-Prune your oaks ONLY during the hottest or coldest times of year, usually June thru February and spray the cut with paint IMMEDIATELY!
-The nitidulid beetle has been found to be active almost year round in the Texas hill country and could still infect oaks that have be trimmed or pruned.
+Prune your oaks ONLY during the hottest or coldest times of the year, usually July thru February, and spray the cut with paint IMMEDIATELY!
+The nitidulid beetle is active almost year-round in the Texas hill country and could still infect oaks that have been trimmed or pruned.
 It is also recommended that you sterilize your cutting equipment between trees.
 Although there is no scientific evidence of transfer, we encourage good pruning practices at all times.

 What can be done

 All oaks are at risk of contracting Oak wilt!!
 While White oaks such as Bur and Monterrey are less susceptible we have found Oak wilt in them in three different counties in the area.
 It is important to monitor the health of your oak for broken limbs, leaf abnormalities, pest infestation, etc., and contact our certified arborist for a consultation.
 Preventative and therapeutic treatments are available, as well as Do-it-Yourself kits.
 There is no known cure for Oak wilt, but that doesn’t mean they cannot be protected from getting it.
 It is a small investment when you consider the other alternatives.

 Live Oak leaf with vein necrosis

 White oak with Oak wilt